Main Page » XQuery » XQuery 4.0

 Focus Functions

 Many functions have a single parameter.
-The parenthesized parameter declaration can now be omitted, and the generated function item will take one argument that is bound to the context value and can be adressed with the dot syntax . in the function body.
+The parenthesized parameter declaration can now be omitted, and the generated function item will take one argument that is bound to the context value and can be addressed with the dot syntax . in the function body.
 The example from the previous paragraph can be further simplified to:

 let $inc := fn { . + 1 }